 This page has been created so parents and carers have a clear understanding of the adaptations to the school day and so they have access to the latest information.

-When pupils return to school in September, there will be a number of adjustments to help keep them safe and reduce the transmission of COVID – 19.
+When pupils return to school, there will be a number of adjustments to help keep them safe and reduce the transmission of COVID – 19.
 The below video sets out these changes.

 In addition to the video, please see the response to frequently asked questions.
 These will be updated regularly during the Summer Holiday.

 There are a number of books that we recommend you share with your child.
 By sharing the following books with your child, they will have the opportunity to share any worries that they may have.
 Please click on the front cover to open a copy of the text.